James-Kimanzi/Moringa-Lost-and-Found---Group-3/README.md

 ### Frontend (React with Vite)

-- Instructions for setting up the React frontend, including using npm or yarn.
+- Instructions for setting up the React frontend, including using npm.

 ```bash
 cd client